understrap/understrap/README.md

 ## Installation

+### Classic install
-- Download the understrap folder from GitHub or from understrap.com
+- Download the understrap folder from GitHub or from [https://understrap.com](https://understrap.com)
 - IMPORTANT: If you download it from GitHub make sure you rename the "understrap-master.zip" file just to "understrap.zip" or you might have problems using child themes !!
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
 - Activate the UnderStrap theme

+### npm install
+- Open your terminal
+- Change to the directory where you want to add UnderStrap
+- Type `npm install understrap`

+### WordPress.org install
+- Open your WordPress backend
+- Click on "Appearance -> Themes"
+- Hit the "Add new" button
+- Search for "UnderStrap"
+- Hit the "install" button
+- Activate the theme

 ## Developing With npm, Gulp and SASS and [Browser Sync][1]

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
 - Then open your terminal and browse to the location of your UnderStrap copy
-- Run: `$ npm install` and then: `$ gulp copy-assets`
+- Run: `$ npm install`

 ### Running
 To work and compile your Sass files on the fly start: